15 Best Hot Springs & Spas in Iceland You Need to Try Now

 12. GeoSea – Geothermal Waters & Whale Watching

-Imagine yourself immersed in warm waters, surrounded by snowy mountains while looking at whales breaching the blue waves of the North Atlantic Ocean.
+Imagine yourself immersed in warm waters, surrounded by snowy mountains, while looking at whales breaching the blue waves of the North Atlantic Ocean.
 Sounds good?
 Then you should check out the GeoSea Spa in the northern town of Húsavík.

 Húsavík is known as the Whale Watching Capital of Iceland.
 This is because it sits by Skjálfandi Bay, home to over 20 species of whales and dolphins.
-And the sighting rate on whale-watching tours from Húsavík Harbour is around 98% in the summers and 90% in the winter.
+And the sighting rate on whale-watching tours from Húsavík Harbour is around 98% in the summer and 90% in the winter.

 The GeoSea Baths have an infinity-edge pool that overlooks Skjálfandi Bay, and it is not uncommon for guests to spot a whale or two while unwinding in the geothermally heated waters.